catspeed-cc/tokenserver-debian/README.md

 So far in testing, the load on the invidious process/container has been massively reduced, because I no longer use the invidious main process to generate tokens (which was a bad idea anyways)

 Token server will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.
+Because token data is 200-400 bytes, this can be set up on a relatively low bandwidth connection.
+I personally have only 10Mbit/sec upload, but it can handle lots at 400 bytes per request.
+Enough I suspect that should sustain the catspeed invidious instance with high traffic.

 Currently the api requires a trailing slash (ex. http://catspeed.cc:480/api/v1/get_tokens/) which is not a big deal, but I will try and fix this.
 Real API endpoint would not have a trailing slash.
 It's just some nginx configuration I have to work out.